-Anritsu Corporation shall assume no liability for injury or financial loss of the customer due to the use of or a failure to be able to use this equipment.
+Anritsu Corporation shall assume no liability for damage or financial loss of the customer due to the use of or a failure to use this equipment, unless the damage or loss is caused due to Anritsu Corporation's intentional or gross negligence.

-For the purpose of this Warranty, "unusual environment" means use:
+For the purpose of this Warranty, "unusual environments" means use:

-- In places of direct sunlight - In dusty places - Outdoors - In liquids, such as water, oil, or organic solvents, and medical fluids, or places where these liquids may adhere - In salty air or in places where chemically active gases (sulfur dioxide, hydrogen sulfide, chlorine, ammonia, nitrogen oxide, or hydrogen chloride etc.) are present - In places where high-intensity static electric charges or electromagnetic fields are present - In places where abnormal power voltages (high or low) or instantaneous power failures occur - In places where condensation occurs - In the presence of lubricating oil mists - In places at an altitude of more than 2,000 m - In the presence of frequent vibration or mechanical shock, such as in cars, ships, or airplanes
+- In places of direct sunlight - In dusty places - Outdoors - In liquids, such as water, oil, or organic solvents, and medical fluids, or places where these liquids may adhere - In salty air or in place chemically active gases (sulfur dioxide, hydrogen sulfide, chlorine, ammonia, nitrogen dioxide, or hydrogen chloride etc.) are present - In places where high-intensity static electric charges or electromagnetic fields are present - In places where abnormal power voltages (high or low) or instantaneous power failures occur - In places where condensation occurs - In the presence of lubricating oil mists - In places at an altitude of more than 2,000 m - In the presence of frequent vibration or mechanical shock, such as in cars, ships, or airplanes